 See-through bangs are thin, wispy bangs that show a bit of your forehead.
 They are often worn a bit longer at the sides to give your fringe a layered shape.
-Unlike the blunt bangs, see-through bangs work at giving you a softer look because they are less dense.
+Unlike the full, blunt bangs, see-through bangs work at giving you a softer look because they are less dense.
 This type of fringe frames your face without covering your forehead entirely, allowing you to “see through” it.
 It also looks lighter and more laidback.

 How to Style See-Through Bangs

-Start fresh and frizz-free
+Start fresh and frizz-free.

-Blow-dry your hair
+Blow-dry your hair.

 Use a round brush while blow-drying your hair to give it bounce and volume.
 Blow-drying also helps get rid of tikwas as you brush the tips of your hair inwards.

-Make your bangs to curl inwards instead of stick straight, so use a small hair roller to give it a bit of a curve.
+Make your bangs curl inwards instead of stick straight, so use a small hair roller to give it a bit of a curve.

-Separate your strands
+Separate your strands.

-Done with your see-through bangs!
+Rock your see-through bangs!

 Other Ways to Wear Your Bangs